cmuparlay/parlayhash/README.md

 insertions (without replacement if already there) and 50% removes, the rest of the operations are finds.
 For example, the 50% update workload will have 25% insertions, 25% removes, and 50% finds.
+We note that zipfian .99 is what is suggested by the YCSB [Yahoo Cloud Serving Benchmark](https://research.yahoo.com/news/yahoo-cloud-serving-benchmark) as a good model for the skew of real-world data used in key value stores.

 - Set of ints: will run over over 2 sizes (10K and 10M) with update percent set 10% and zipfian set to zero.
 This is to test how it does